 In writing : Sardis House, Sardis Road, Pontypridd CF37 1DU

 Who we are what we do

-The Highways & Streetcare Services teams provide front line services to customers in the form of direct services in the following areas:
+The Highways & Streetcare teams provide direct front line services to customers in the following areas:

 - Highway strategy and maintenance of the highway network, including Street lighting provision and the placement of street furniture